Who Was Matthew the Apostle In the Bible?

 There isn’t a detailed biographical record of what Matthew’s early life was like.
 And in the book he wrote about the Gospel story, he certainly wasn’t focused on what happened in his own life before meeting Jesus.

-But since we know he was a tax collector, that has sparked a lot of interest and speculation in religious media.
+But since we know his occupation, that has sparked a lot of interest and speculation in religious media.
 For example, The Chosen series about all the disciples has taken a few creative liberties with his character.

 • He worked for the Roman government, which ruled over the Jewish nation of Israel at that time